Grétar Steinsson

 Grétar Rafn Steinsson (born 9 January 1982) is an Icelandic former professional footballer who played as a right back.
-He is currently employed as Performance Director at Tottenham Hotspur F.C.

 Club career

 Iceland

 Born in Siglufjörður, Grétar was spotted playing football when he was playing "seven-a-side football in the tiny fishing village" in his hometown, leading him to joining a youth team.
 Grétar started his career with local team KS in Siglufjörður, where he was a student at the time. before joining ÍA Akranes in 2000.

 Grétar made his ÍA Akranes debut in the opening game of the season, in a 1–0 win over KF on 18 May 2000.
 Until the end of 2000, he went on to make 13 appearances, while he was captain for the youth side.
 His breakthrough in the first team attracted interest from European clubs, such as Heerenveen, 1860 Munich and Sheffield United.

 The following 2001 season saw Grétar establish himself in the first team.
 He started the season well, scoring three times in the first five league matches.
 He later scored three more goals, including a brace against Valur on 13 August 2001.
 His performances at ÍA Akranes earned him a two–year contract extension.
 Grétar finished the season making 31 appearances and scored 7 times in the season while his club won the Icelandic title.
 He was also awarded the Most Promising Player and Team of the Year at the ceremony.